dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 ```

 > [!TIP]
-> The preceding code requires you to supply the connection string information in app secrets for development time usage, and will be prompted for the connection string by AZD at deployment time.
+> The preceding code requires you to supply the connection string information in app secrets for development time usage, and will be prompted for the connection string by `azd` at deployment time.

 ## Use the Azure Monitor distro